artainmo/web-development/other/cybersecurity/README.md

   - [Case studies](#Case-studies)
   - [Looking ahead](#Looking-ahead)

-## Codecademy course, Introduction to Cybersecurity
+## Codecademy course - Introduction to Cybersecurity
 ### Definition
 Cybersecurity is the practice of protecting systems, networks, and programs from digital attacks.<br>
 Digital attacks for example could consist of stealing data from a database such as credit card information, sending fraudulent emails asking for money, shutdown a website or use digital tools in a fraudulent way.<br>